 Art Neville, founder of The Meters and Neville Brothers, dead at 81

-NEW ORLEANS - Art Neville, member of one of New Orleans most well-known musical families and founder of The Meters, has died.
+NEW ORLEANS (AP) - Art Neville, a member of one of New Orleans' storied musical families, the Neville Brothers, and a founding member of the groundbreaking funk band The Meters, has died at age 81.

+Neville's manager, Kent Sorrell, confirmed that Neville died Monday morning.
+The cause of death was not immediately available but Neville had battled a number of health issues including complications from back surgery.

 More News